-These options control how DWARF debug sections are compressed. '--compress-debug-sections=none' equivalent is '--nocompress-debug-sections'. '--compress-debug-sections=zlib' '--compress-debug-sections=zlib-gabi' equivalent '--compress-debug-sections'. '--compress-debug-sections=zlib-gnu' compresses DWARF debug sections using zlib.
+These options control how DWARF debug sections are compressed. -compress-debug-sections=none is equivalent to -nocompress-debug-sections. -compress-debug-sections=zlib and -compress-debug-sections=zlib-gabi are equivalent to -compress-debug-sections. -compress-debug-sections=zlib-gnu compresses DWARF debug sections using zlib.
 The debug sections are renamed to begin with '.zdebug'.
 Note if compression would make a given section larger then it is not compressed nor renamed.